whyboris/utilitarianism.net/content/types-of-utilitarianism.md

 [^4]: More specifically, it holds that positive well-being is the only intrinsic good, and negative well-being is the only intrinsic bad.
 Assigning further value to (for instance, more equal) distributions of well-being goes beyond welfarism, by treating something other than well-being itself as intrinsically valuable.
 [^5]: Sidgwick, H. (1874). _[The Methods of Ethics](https://www.earlymoderntexts.com/assets/pdfs/sidgwick1874.pdf)_.
 Bennett, J. (ed.)., p.
 186
 [^6]: Practical reasons to endorse some moderate degree of partiality include avoidance of burn-out, and your being in an especially good position to help, for instance, your own child.
 See Jackson, F. (1991).
-[Decision-theoretic consequentialism and the nearest and dearest objection](https://dx.doi.org/10.1086/293312). _Ethics_ 101 (3): 461-482.
+[Decision-theoretic consequentialism and the nearest and dearest objection](https://dx.doi.org/10.1086/293312). _Ethics_, 101 (3): 461-482.
 [^7]: This definition is adapted from Bostrom, N. (2011).
 [Infinite Ethics](https://www.nickbostrom.com/ethics/infinite.pdf). _Analysis and Metaphysics_, 10: 9–59.
 [^8]: In principle, other aggregation methods (like multiplication or something more complex) are conceivable.
 But we focus here on the additive form of aggregationism, since that is by far the most common view.
 [^9]: This definition applies to a fixed-population setting, where one’s actions do not affect the number or identity of people.
 There are aggregationist theories that differ in how they deal with variable-population settings.
 This is a technical issue, relevant to the discussion of [population ethics](/population-ethics).